 Polymer Week Magazine

 Brand new on the polymer clay magazine scene is Polymer Week Magazine published in the Czech Republic by the Lucy Clay Tools company.
 By the title, you’d think it was released weekly instead of quarterly.
 But the name refers to “Polymer Week”, which is a series of week-long and weekend learning events hosted by Lucy Clay Tools in Prague.
 For the first Polymer Week event, the company produced Polymer Week Magazine.
-It was such a hit that the company has decided to begin regular publication and the next issue is available here.
+It was such a hit that the company has decided to begin regular publication and the next issue is available here or on Amazon in the US.
 Polymer Week Magazine‘s editor is Lucy Struncova, the child prodigy clay artist and namesake of the Lucy Clay Tools Company.
 She is all grown up now and has put in an admirable effort to create a very high-quality magazine.

 Mission of Polymer Week Magazine